Thom polynomials of Morin singularities and the Green-Griffiths-Lang conjecture: Introduction

 \section{Introduction}

-The Green-Griffiths conjecture from 1979 (\cite{gg}) states that every projective algebraic variety $X$ of general type contains a certain proper algebraic subvariety $Y\subset X$ such that all nonconstant entire holomorphic curves $f:\CC \to X$ necessarily lie in $Y$.

-This conjecture is related to the stronger concept of a hyperbolic variety in the sense of Kobayashi (\cite{kob}).
-A projective variety $X$ is called Kobayashi-hyperbolic if there is no nonconstant entire holomorphic curve in $X$, i.e any holomorphic map $f: \CC \to X$ must be constant.
+The Green-Griffiths-Lang (GGL) conjecture \cite{gg,lang} states that every projective algebraic variety $X$ of general type contains a proper algebraic subvariety $Y\subsetneqq X$ such that every nonconstant entire holomorphic curve $f:\CC \to X$ satisfies $f(\CC) \subset Y$.
+This conjecture is related to the stronger concept of a hyperbolic variety \cite{kob}.
+A projective variety $X$ is hyperbolic (in the sense of Brody) if there is no nonconstant entire holomorphic curve in $X$, i.e. any holomorphic map $f: \CC \to X$ must be constant.
 Hyperbolic algebraic varieties have attracted considerable attention, in part because of their conjectured diophantine properties.
-For instance, Lang (\cite{lang} has conjectured that any hyperbolic complex projective variety over a number field K can contain only finitely many rational points over K.
+For instance, Lang \cite{lang} has conjectured that any hyperbolic complex projective variety over a number field K can contain only finitely many rational points over K.

-A positive answer to the Green-Griffiths conjecture has been given for surfaces by McQuillan \cite{mcquillan} under the assumption that the second Segre number $c^2_1-c_2$ is positive.
-More recently, Siu established in \cite{siu1,siu2} that there exists a integer $d_n$ such that generic hypersurfaces $X \subset \PP^{n+1}$ of degree greater than $d_n$ are Kobayashi-hyperbolic.
-His estimates for $d_n$ are, however, not effective.
-Following his strategy and using the algebraic Morse inequalities of Trapani, Diverio gave a short, elegant proof in \cite{div2} for the non-effective Green-Griffiths conjecture for projective hypersurfaces.
-The key idea in Diverio's work is that the Morse inequalities ensure the existence of global holomorphic invariant jet differentials on $X$ if a certain intersection number of the $n$-th projectivized jet bundle over $X$---also called the Demailly-Semple tower---is positive.

-The first effective lower bounds for the degree of the hypersurface in the Green-Griffiths conjecture was given recently by Diverio, Merker and Rousseau in \cite{dmr}.
-They prove that for a projective hypersurface $X\subset \PP^{n+1}$ of degree $>2^{n^5}$ the Green-Griffiths conjecture holds.
-Their proof follows the strategy of Siu and Diverio combined with a delicate, long calculation with the cohomology ring of the Demailly-Semple tower to prove the positivity of Diverio's intersection number.

-In the first half of this paper we apply equivariant localization techniques on the Demailly-Semple tower to give a closed formula for Diverio`s intersection number (Theorem \ref{mainformula}).
-The key idea is to transform the Atiyah-Bott localization into an iterated residue formula, which allows us to give a better lower bound in the Green-Griffiths problem.
-We prove: